Maryam-Nasseri/AI-concepts/README.md

 # AI-concepts
-This repository is a min-course for beginners on AI concepts and terms with their video links in the second section:
+This repository is a mini-course for beginners on AI concepts and terms with their video links in the second section:

 ## Basic AI Terms and Concepts: